-- (a) who employ members of the Union; or - (b) who shall hire members of the Union in accordance with Article 9:Union Shop of this Agreement to perform any work falling within the jurisdiction of the Union on the work sub-contracted.
+- (a) who employ members of the Union; or - (b) who shall hire only members of the Union in accordance with Article 9: Union Shop of this Agreement to perform any work as referenced in Article 3.01.

 The Employer signatory to this Agreement shall be responsible for enforcing the wages and conditions of this Agreement on the sub-contractor.